-The group noted that even cosponsors signed on to SB53 which would mandate a three-year waiting period when Delaware courts force the sale of a private company.
+The legislation would require a three-year waiting period if courts force the sale of a company incorporated in Delaware.

 The bill was proposed in response to a court-ordered sales process for TransPerfect after the two owners of the company remained deadlocked.

 Late Friday night, the Senate Elections and Government Affairs Committee passed SB53 out of committee, a bill requiring a three-year waiting period if courts force the sale of a company incorporated in Delaware.
 Chris Coffey, Campaign Manager of Citizens for a Pro-Business Delaware (CPBD), the advocacy group supporting TransPerfect employees and Senate Bill 53, released the following statement: